kamyashethia/ScalaForThePotterhead/Options.md

 priorIncantato(wand)
 ```

-We would expect something to go very wrong if we tried this, and sure enough, we see an error.
+We would probably expect something to go wrong if we tried this.
+Sure enough, we see a a runtime error:

 ```sh
 scala> java.util.NoSuchElementException: last of empty ListBuffer